 Renton WA 98057

 Web site: www.speaktomecatalog.com

-Although this is by no means an exhaustive list, these are some of the most popular developers of assistive technology for the blind or visually impaired.
+Although this is by no means an exhaustive list, these are some of the most popular developers of assistive technology for the blind.

 VFOVFO is the world's leading assistive technology provider for the visually impaired.
 On their own, our brands Ai Squared, Freedom Scientific and Optelec have a long history of developing and providing innovative solutions for blind and low vision individuals, helping them to reach their full potential.